Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Original Seamartin reeLmanAustralia.com Adobe flash format Website, before transformation to HTML 5 format.

 1970 Seamartin brochure naming anglers: "Ron Somerville, Australian beach champion, also Australian distance casting champion, 4 oz. level line, 504 ft.
-5 in;.
-1969 Convention Australian and Victorian record, 1970; Ladies unrestricted light line distance, Mrs. Aileen Williams, 406 ft.
-6in." who used Cliff Martin made wooden Seamartin's, when successful winning various casting competitions in Australia.
+5 in; 1969 Convention Australian and Victorian record, 1970; Ladies unrestricted light line distance, Mrs. Aileen Williams, 406 ft.
+6in." who used Cliff Martin-made wooden Seamartin's when successfully winning various casting competitions in Australia.

 Seamartin patent application 1959.